sunny-Codes/SAME/README.md

         ```
         python task/motion_control/main.py
         ```
-        - Motion matching operates in SAME-space according to auto-generated user control input.
+        - Run motion matching in SAME-space according to auto-generated user control input.
         - To try morphing the character on the fly as in the demo video, add the `--demo skel_change` argument.
 Character morphing will occur about 16 seconds after starting.

 </br>